smedor/scanimation/README.md

 # Scanimation

-Scanimation is an optical illusion technique where multiple images are interlaced into a single print and a striped barrier (with opening slits) is placed on top.
+Scanimation is an optical illusion technique where multiple images are interlaced into a single print and a striped barrier is placed on top.
 When the barrier is moved across the interlaced image, the slits reveal one frame at a time, creating the illusion of motion.

 <p align="center">
   <img src="docs/interlaced.png" alt="Interlaced image" width="300"/>